Simon Kuznets: Emigration to the United States

 During the Second World War, between 1942 and 1944, Kuznets became the associate director of the Bureau of Planning and Statistics of the War Production Board.
 He took part in work to assess the country's capacity to expand military production.
 Researchers used national income accounting, together with a rough form of linear programming, to measure the potential for increased production and the resources from which it would come, and to identify the materials that were binding constraints on expansion.

 After the war, he worked as an advisor for the governments of China, Japan, India, Korea, Taiwan, and Israel in the establishment of their national systems of economic information.
 Kuznets cooperated with the Growth Center of Yale University, the Social Science Research Council (SSRC).
 He guided extensive research, holding a number of positions in research institutions, such as the Chairman of the Falk Project for Economic Research in Israel, 1953–1963; member of the board of trustees and honorary chairman, Maurice Falk Institute for Economic Research in Israel, from 1963; and chairman, Social Science Research Council Committee on the Economy of China, 1961–1970.

 Kuznets was elected as the President of the American Economic Association (1954), President of the American Statistical Association (1949), an honorable member of the Association of Economic History, the Royal Statistical Society of England and a member of the Econometric Society, the International Statistical Institute, the American Philosophical Society, the Royal Swedish Academy and a corresponding member of the British Academy.
 He was awarded the Medal of Francis Walker (1977).

+Kuznets died on July 8, 1985, at the age of 84.

+Legacy

-Simon Kuznets died on July 8, 1985, at the age of 84.
-In 2013 the Kharkiv National University of Economics, where he studied in 1918–1921 was named after him; Simon Kuznets Kharkiv National University of Economics.
+In 2013, the Kharkiv National University of Economics was renamed as the Simon Kuznets Kharkiv National University of Economics.